SebaJoe/AstroVisBench/README.md

 ![AstroVisBench](imgs/overview-1.png)

-This is the repository containing the code needed to run the AstroVisBench benchmark.
+This is the repository containing the code needed to run the AstroVisBench benchmark as detailed in the paper ["AstroVisBench: A Code Benchmark for Scientific Computing and Visualization in Astronomy"](https://arxiv.org/abs/2505.20538).
 The benchmark is available [here](https://huggingface.co/datasets/sebajoe/AstroVisBench) as a huggingface dataset.
 However, we highly recommend converting this benchmark into a JSON file in order to be used in along with scripts in this repository.
 You can find this raw JSON file [here](https://utexas.box.com/s/2evj5cs3u2gqndvgc9sd66cmlggl9fg1) under `astrovisbench_queries.json`.

 ## Environment Setup